List of Rugby League World Cup finals

-The Rugby League World Cup is an international men's rugby league competition contested every several years between national teams of the members of International Rugby League, the sport's governing body.
+First held in 1954, the Rugby League World Cup is an international men's rugby league competition contested every several years between national teams of the members of International Rugby League, the sport's governing body.
 Australia has won the most Rugby League World Cup championships, with its twelfth coming in the 2021 tournament in England, in which they defeated Samoa.
+The women's version of the Rugby League World Cup was first held in 2000 followed by the Wheelchair Rugby League World Cup in 2008.

 History

 The 1954 final was broadcast by the BBC with the whole match live in the UK via the Television Continental Exchange – a rare novelty for the time.
-Great Britain defeated France 16–12 and became the first team to lift the World Cup.
+Great Britain defeated France 16–12 and became the first men's team to lift the Rugby League World Cup.

 The 1957 Rugby League World Cup was the second World Cup held for men’s national rugby league teams and was held between 15 and 25 June and hosted by Australia.
 Table toppers Australia were the winners as there was no Final at this World Cup.
 In 1960 the same format used in 1957 was used, with Great Britain winning their second World Cup after finishing top of the group.

-The 1968 final had been billed a 'debacle' following Great Britain's inexplicable loss to France in Auckland, leaving them to contest the final despite being beaten by Australia seven tries to nil two days prior.
-Nonetheless, it attracted a then record crowd of 54,290 for a World Cup final.
-Australia won 20-2 to win their second title.

-The 1970 final was keenly anticipated with Great Britain Having retained the Ashes against Australia during their 1970 Australasian tour, they were favourites to win the final, which would become known as the 'Battle of Headingley' due to its brutality.
-However it went completely against expectations as Britain failed to play any decent football despite overwhelming possession.
+The 1968 final attracted a then record crowd of 54,290 for a World Cup final.
+Australia defeated France 20-2 to win their second title.
+The 1970 final was keenly anticipated with Great Britain Having retained the Ashes against Australia during their 1970 Australasian tour, However it went completely against expectations as Britain failed to play any decent football despite overwhelming possession.
 Australia went on to utilise their meagre chances to the full, running out 12–7 victors.

 The 1972 final was played between Great Britain and Australia on 11 November 1972 at the Stade de Gerland ground in Lyon, France.
 The final was played before 4,231 fans who witnessed what is the last British team to win the Rugby League World Cup.
 The 1975 Rugby League World Cup went back to a round Robin format.
 Australia were the winners for a fourth time after topping the group table.

 Australia went into the 1977 Final as favourites.
 However, led by experienced captain Roger Millward, the Lions managed to dominate possession throughout the game, and it took a last minute try from Australian halfback John Kolc (playing his only international game for Australia) to secure the trophy.